Should You Choose Bamboo Flooring? Pros and Cons

-Elegance – The outstanding look of a floor can be easily achieved by installing a bamboo floor.
-The versatility of shades and strength combine to accentuate the overall effect of the flooring.
-If you need darker tones of bamboo, carbonized bamboo seems like the perfect solution.
+Elegance – The versatility of shades and strength combine to accentuate the overall effect of the flooring.
+If you need darker tones, carbonized bamboo seems like the perfect solution.
 When this material is carbonized, the flooring becomes much softer and darker.

 Water Resistance – Its resistance to water is quite a convenience.
 The adaptability of this flooring inherits in resistance to water is an added benefit.
-This leaves the homeowners the ability to install bamboo flooring anywhere within the household (except the washroom) despite the functionality.
+This leaves the homeowners the ability to install it anywhere within the household (except the washroom) despite the functionality.

 Refinished – The beauty of bamboo floors results in the ability to be able to retouch and refinish.
 It is advisable to be sanded when this flooring starts to wear and distort.
-The option of retouching results in making the bamboo look decent even with the passing of time.
+The option of retouching results in making it look decent even with the passing of time.

 Abundance – What is cool about this material is its abundance.
 This results in saving the exotic types of hardwood that otherwise need to be cut down for various human necessities.
 And, unlike other hardwood, bamboo does not so long to mature.
 This is another major reason for the abundance of the material compared to other similar hardwood types that take up decades to mature.